ajdlm/clicky-game/README.md

 * When this happens, if your score is higher than your previous top score, it will replace it.

+* Likewise, if you successfully manage to click on every portrait without clicking twice on a single one, the game will restart, replacing your previous top score with the number 12 -- the highest score possible.

 ## Technologies Used

 * HTML/CSS